Final General Workshop (Wednesday 16 February 2022)

 Lunch will be provided on Wednesday and Thursday, as well as a workshop dinner on Wednesday evening.
 A social event may be organised on Tuesday evening.

 Please arrange for your own hotel accommodation (unless you are invited).
-Suggested hotels in the area (in order of increasing price): Delice Hotel & Apartments (website).
-Ilisia Best-Western.
+Suggested hotels in the area (in order of increasing price): Delice Hotel & Apartments (levitra 5mg). best ed pill.
 Divani-Caravel Hotel, on Vassileos Alexandrou Ave.
 Athens Hilton Hotel.

-Directions from Athens International Airport: see also transport from the airport: The best is to use Metro Line 3, and get off at “Evangelismos” stop.
-Timetable: 05:30-24:00; frequency: 30′.
+Directions from Athens International Airport: see also transport from the airport: The best is to use Metro Line 3, and get off at “Evangelismos” stop. viagra buy viagra: 05:30-24:00; frequency: 30′.
 Taxis: their stand is at the Arrivals Level; fee: 40 to 50 Euro.
 With the Express Airport Bus X95 (to Syntagma sq.): get off at the Hilton Bus Stop; it runs on a 24-hour basis.

 Directions to Dept. Informatics & Telecoms from the hotels.
 There’s 2 bus lines for which you need a valid metro ticket or a bus ticket, to be bought at a kiosk before entering the bus.
 Bus 250 goes in the campus, drops you off in front of the department (Bus Stop: 2nd PANEPISTIMIOPOLIS).
 Alternatively use “224”, get off at stop “10th KESSARIANIS”, on “Ethnikis Antistaseos” Ave, turn left and walk 100m.
 Here is a Google map to the Dept of Informatics from “Evangelismos” metro stop (or the hotels).
 See also the School of Science.